GabrielDWu/GabrielDWu.github.io/_posts/2022-06-13-butterfly-probability.markdown

 preview: What do we really mean when we use the word "probability"?
 Assuming that the universe obeys deterministic physical laws, an event must occur with either probability 0 or 1.
 The future positions of every atom in the universe are completely determined by their initial conditions.
 So what do we mean when we make statements like "Trump has a 25% chance of winning in 2024"?
 ---

-*Thanks to Alex Cai and Haneul Shin for discussing these ideas with me.*
+*Thanks to Alex Cai and Haneul Shin for discussing these ideas with me.
+Thanks to Eric Neyman for feedback.*

 <div style="text-align:center;font-size:14px">
 <img src="assets/butterfly-probability/dice.png" width="80%">